cwfparsonson/ddls/README.rst

 dimensioned observation and action spaces.

 Interacting with the ``RampClusterEnvironment`` is straightforward.
-At each simulation step, there will be a job requesting to be placed on the cluster and, except on reset, there will be a series of jobs already running on the cluster.
+At each simulation step, there will be a job requesting to be placed on the cluster and there will be a series of jobs already running on the cluster.

 When calling ``RampClusterEnvironment.step()``, you must pass a ``ddls.environments.ramp_cluster.actions.action.Action`` object.